Skip to main content

 Agree terms and prepare a contract

 Before hiring, prepare a written employment contract covering: job title, start date, salary and payment frequency, working hours, annual leave entitlement (minimum 21 days per year), and notice period.
 Kenya's Employment Act 2007 requires a written contract for all employees.
-Use the Federation of Kenya Employers (FKE) template as a starting point.

 Register as an employer with KRA